Signals

 Simple - we make us irrelevant and yet helpful.
 Let me explain.

 With Defederation, now we can make Riff.CC a Lens for ourselves.
-It will contain nothing but our site running on Orbiter, with all metadata in OrbitDB* (* really, Constellation, which is a wrapper around OrbitDB Shoutout Julien.) and all the files in IPFS.
+It will contain nothing but our site running on Orbiter, with all metadata stored in OrbitDB using Constellation, and all the files in IPFS.

 What's special is what happens for Creative Commons now.
 They can simply load our Lens, go the settings and grab our site ID (a Defederation key), log into their owns Lens as an administrator, and then "follow" or "trust" our Lens.